 - Technical assistance and consulting.
 These services are highly customized to the needs of a client, and have been used in versatile ways to help clients achieve their accessibility goals.

 WebAIM is committed to the development and proliferation of accessible web content and technologies worldwide.
-We value the principles of volunteerism and the importance of making contributions above our own funding streams.
-WebAIM donates 10% of staff time to initiatives within the accessibility community.
+We value the principles of volunteerism by donating 10% of staff time to initiatives within the accessibility community.

-WebAIM has provided web accessibility evaluation, training, and consulting services and products to a wide variety of clients for 20 years.
+WebAIM has provided web accessibility evaluation, training, and consulting services and products to a wide variety of clients for for nearly two decades.
 Clients have included governmental agencies, businesses, education institutions, non-profit businesses, and Fortune 100 corporations.

 Some of our clients include:

 - Social Security Administration